Skip to article frontmatterSkip to article content

 File Object

-File’s are annotated with the File object.
-Files can be any real file on a local computer or remotely stored.
-Some common examples include FASTQ, BAM, POD5, TXT, SRA files.
-File objects contain are annotated with the following attributes:
+Files are annotated with the File object.
+Files can be local or remote (e.g., FASTQ, BAM, POD5, TXT, SRA).
+File objects contain the following attributes:

 File objects are used in the Onlist object within “onlist” Regions.
 They are also used in the Read objects as a list of File objects.